Life can only be understood by looking backward

 Feeling unsettled is a natural response to perceived chaos, as illuminated by Virginia Satir‘s change model.

 Above is a diagram of Satir’s model of change.
 An old status quo (the event industry before COVID-19) is disrupted by a foreign element (the COVID-19 pandemic).
-Then we begin to live in chaos, and do not know what will happen next.
+Then we begin to live in chaos and do not know what will happen next.
 This provokes our feeling unsettled.
-Such chaos continues for an unknown period of time.
-Eventually, a transforming idea or event (in this case, for example, perhaps the development of a vaccine) allows a period transition away from chaos towards a new status quo (hopefully, a post-pandemic world).
+Such chaos continues for an unknown period.
+Eventually, a transforming idea or event (in this case, for example, perhaps the development of a vaccine) allows a period of transition away from chaos towards a new status quo (hopefully, a post-pandemic world).

 Hopeful